lnis-uofu/OpenFPGA/docs/source/arch_lang/link_circuit_modules.rst

 Connection Blocks
 ================

-To link the defined SPICE model of multiplexer to the Connection Blocks, a circuit_model_name should be added to the definition of Connection Blocks switches.
+To link the defined SPICE model of the multiplexer to the Connection Blocks, a circuit_model_name should be added to the definition of Connection Blocks switches.
 However, the original architecture descriptions do not offer a switch description for connection boxes as they do for the switch blocks.
 Therefore, FPGA-SPICE requires a new XML node called **cblock** under the root XML node architecture, where a switch for connection blocks can be defined.

 Here is the example: